Sports Direct

 Our ratings are based on a scale from 1 (We avoid) to 5 (Great) How we rate

-Sports Direct's rating applies to the Sports Direct house apparel brands only and doesn’t apply to other product categories.
+Sports Direct's rating applies to the Sports Direct house apparel brand only and doesn’t apply to other product categories.
 Check the individual ratings to learn about the other brands that Sports Direct stocks.

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Sports Direct “Very Poor”.
 These are a few factors influencing its score: